 - Tweezers – take splinters out

-- Anti-bacterial cream – iodine based, don’t get on your clothes or bedding!
+- Anti-bacterial cream – iodine-based, don’t get on your clothes or bedding!

 Medicine